Permutation-Based Rank Test in the Presence of Discretization and Application in Causal Discovery with Mixed Data

 \section{Conclusion}

 In this paper, we propose a novel permutation-based rank test that works in the presence of discretization.
-It is rather general as it can accommodate fully continuous data, partially discretized data, or fully discretized data as input, and it can effectively controls the Type I errors while the Type II is also small.
-Extensive empirical studies validate our method.
+It is rather general as it can accommodate fully continuous data, partially discretized data, or fully discretized data as input.
+Extensive experiments empirically validate our method.